How Many Miles Will a Kia Sorento Last?

 Is the Kia Sorento a reliable car?

-There’s a lot to consider when buying a new Kia Sorento.
+There’s a lot to consider when looking at a new Kia Sorento.
 And, odds are, how many miles a Kia Sorento will last isn’t the only question you’re asking yourself.
 You’re more than likely wondering whether or not the Sorento is a reliable car too.
 Unfortunately, as much as we hate to be the bearer of bad news, it has to be said.
 The Sorento isn’t the most reliable option out there.

 In fact, according to Consumer Reports, the 2021 Sorento earned a three out of five predicted reliability rating.
 While that score is fairly average, if you’re a stickler for reliability, it’s going to be disappointing.
-It certainly doesn’t help that previous model years also struggled with reliability.
-The 2020 model earned a dismal one out of five reliability rating, while the 2019 model earned a three out of five reliability rating.

 How many miles will a Kia Sorento last?

-Further, according to The Drive, “Recently built Kias are capable of eclipsing 200,000 miles, so long as you properly maintain them and service them at their regularly scheduled intervals.”
 That means, if you want to be the proud owner of a Sorento that surpasses 200,000-miles, you’re going to need to keep up on the Sorento’s regularly scheduled maintenance needs.

 Does the Sorento hold its value?

 We’ve covered how many miles a Kia Sorento will last.
 Now, let’s talk about whether or not the Sorento is known for holding its value.
-Unfortunately, we’re going to have to be the bearers of bad news once again because, according to CarEdge, the Kia Sorento doesn’t hold its value all that well over time.
+Unfortunately, we’re going to have to be the bearers of bad news once again because, according to CarEdge, the Sorento doesn’t hold its value all that well over time.

-In fact, CarEdge reports that you can expect a new Kia Sorento to depreciate 61% after five years of ownership, giving it a five-year resale value of $13,253.
+In fact, CarEdge reports that you can expect a Sorento to depreciate 61% after five years of ownership, giving it a five-year resale value of $13,253.
 After 10 years of ownership, CarEdge reports that the Sorento is only able to retain 20.96% of its overall value.
-Meaning, as long as the Sorento may last, you really shouldn’t expect it to hold its value over time.

 Is the Kia Sorento a good car?